 The tour ends at Hanazono 308.
 It is one of the most popular restaurants on the slopes in Niseko, but I like here not just for lunch but for the best coffee!

-Chisenupuri Cat Skiing also offers a free shuttle service which will pick you up from your hotel around 8 am and take you to the car park before 9 am (I drove there from Kutchan town, which took about 45 minutes).
+The House of Powder also offer a free shuttle service to Chisenupuri which will pick you up from your hotel around 8 am and take you to the car park before 9 am (I drove there from Kutchan town, which took about 45 minutes).

 The base lodge is 100 m from the car park by the slopes.

 Once everyone had arrived, we had a safety briefing in the lodge.